Fenyo7/TargoMonitor/README.md

 ### Technology
 The application uses .Net Core, EF Core for the backend, SQL server for the database, Angular for the frontend, is deployed on Azure, and version-controlled with Git and Github.

+For data storage, the application will use one database and multiple scemas for each user.

 ### Tasks
 #### Database